tobiaoy/Calculator-GUI/README.md

 # Calculator-GUI
-A set of java files to make a GUI calculator
+A calculator with a graphical user interface made using java swing.